Previous dayMarch 19, 2026Next day

 19.1 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 17 km E of Knik River, Alaska at 20:30 UTC on March 19, 2026.
+Seismographs logged a magnitude 2.3 earthquake 17 km E of Knik River, Alaska with origin time 20:30 UTC on March 19, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 19.1 km, the event was shallow crustal.
+The hypocenter lay at 19.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 61.468°N, -148.593°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 61.468°, -148.593°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19